Skip to navigation Skip to content

 Because of legislation and agency policies, details for young people aged 14-17 years are not available online (including Medicare online account and Express Plus Medicare mobile app).

 My Health Record provides an option for a young person 14-17 years old to access their Medicare claiming information.
 They can create and gain control of their own My Health Record.
 Children can consent to having claiming information in their record.
-How much information available depends on whether the parents/guardians consented to include it before the child turned 14:
+The amount of information available depends on whether the parents/guardians consented to include it before the child turned 14.
+If they:

-• did consent: the claiming information can include records from 2 years prior to the My Health Record being created
+• did consent, the claiming information can include records from 2 years before the My Health Record was created

-• did not consent: claiming information can only include 2 years prior from when the child consents.
+• did not consent, claiming information can only include 2 years before from when the child consents

 Parents can also access this information if the child grants the parents/guardian’s access.
-Following an amendment in December 2018 to the My Health Records Act 2012, the My Health Record system automatically removes parent/guardian access once the child turns 14 years.
-However, the child can grant and remove access at any time as mentioned above.
+Following an amendment in December 2018 to the My Health Records Act 2012, the My Health Record system automatically removes parent/guardian access when the child turns 14.
+As mentioned above, the child can grant and remove access at any time.

 • visit a service centre

 • submit a Request for Medicare claims information form (MS031).
-The Resources page contains a link to the MS031
+The Resources page contains a link to the form

 See Release of claims information in Medicare.